lucashudson-eng/sanbot-ros/README.md

 ## APPs

-To run either of the two apps, you must have ADB (Android Debug Bridge) installed:
+To use either of the provided apps, you must have ADB (Android Debug Bridge) installed:

 ```
 sudo apt install android-tools-adb
 ```

-The APK installation and debugging will be done through ADB.
+APK installation and debugging will be managed through ADB.

 There are two ways to connect to the Sanbot: via *USB* or *Wi-Fi*.
 We recommend using the *Wi-Fi* connection because the USB port is located on the back of the robot’s head—connecting via USB can risk damaging the cable or connector when the head moves.